-It’s a versatile Greek cheese.
-Halloumi tends to be higher in fat than other cheeses, and crisps up beautifully when grilled.
+It’s a versatile cheese with a firm texture, much like feta.
+Halloumi tends to be higher in fat than other cheeses and crisps up beautifully when grilled.

-To make Halloumi, the milk is heated and rennet is added.
-Once the mixture is cooled, the curds and whey begin to separate.
-Then, after the curds cool, they’re poached again in the original whey along with salt.
+To make Halloumi, cheesemakers heat milk and rennet to help form cheese curds.
+Once the mixture is cooled, the curds and whey separate.
+Then, after the curds cool, they’re poached in the original whey along with salt.
 While this cheese is high in protein, it is also high in salt and fat.
 It’s a good alternative to meat, but should definitely be eaten in moderation.

-Halloumi has a long shelf life and can be stored in the refrigerator for up to a year if it’s unopened.
+Halloumi has a long shelf life and will last up to a year in the refrigerator if unopened.